 Imperative and declarative sentences are sometimes confused because each of them can end with a period.

 Here's the main point of difference.
 Declarative sentences don't issue commands, provide instructions, or offer invitations; they simply make a statement or offer an opinion.
 Basically, they make a declaration.

 An exclamatory sentence expresses heightened emotion such as excitement, surprise, anger, or joy.
-It always ends with an exclamation point.
+It always ends with an exclamation mark.

-As an imperative sentence can also end with an exclamation point, you have to ask yourself if the sentence is issuing a command (imperative) or expressing a feeling (exclamatory).
+As an imperative sentence can also end with an exclamation mark, you have to ask yourself if the sentence is issuing a command (imperative) or expressing a feeling (exclamatory).
 For example:

 An interrogative sentence actually asks a question.
 These sentences end with a question mark and often begin with such words as who, what, where, when, why, how, or do.